Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Introduction

 \subsection{Using quantum kernels for reinforcement learning policies}

-Kernel methods have strong theoretical foundations for functional analysis and supervised learning (see e.g. \cite{Scholkopf2003} for an overview).
-We review some of these useful properties here and how they can be applied to formulate and learn efficient policies for quantum reinforcement learning.
+Kernel methods have strong theoretical foundations for functional analysis and supervised learning (see e.g. \citep{Scholkopf2003} for an overview).
+We review some of these useful properties here and how they can be applied to formulate and learn efficient policies for quantum RL.

-First, the kernel function determines the expressible function space through its reproducing kernel Hilbert space (RKHS; see Section~\ref{sec: RKHS}).
+Each kernel corresponds to an expressible function space through its reproducing kernel Hilbert space (RKHS; see Section~\ref{sec: RKHS}).
 The choice of the kernel function thereby provides an opportunity to balance the expressiveness, training efficiency, and generalisation.
 For instance, reducing the bandwidth factor to $c < 1$ of the squared cosine kernel

-restricts features to parts of the Bloch sphere, allowing improved generalisation \cite{Canatar2022}.
-As this affects the coverage of the Bloch sphere, this tuning factor can be related to expressiveness measures based on the Haar distribution, such as the frame potential or the KL difference \cite{Nakaji2021}.
-Tuning a single parameter is significantly more convenient compared to redesigning the ansatz of a PQC.
+restricts features to parts of the Bloch sphere, allowing improved generalisation \citep{Canatar2022}, as well as expressiveness control, considering expressiveness can be measured based on the distance to the Haar distribution \citep{Nakaji2021}.
+Optimising or tuning a single parameter is significantly more convenient compared to redesigning the ansatz of a PQC.
+More generally, kernel methods provide a relatively interpretable framework to form particular functional forms.

-Second, kernel functions inherently define a particular feature-map.
-This interpretation follows from Mercer's theorem, which states that every kernel function can be written as
+Kernel functions inherently define a particular feature-map.
+This interpretation follows from Mercer's theorem, which states that every square-integrable kernel function can be written as